 The combination of the two can become disabling.
 People who are alcohol-dependent are twice as likely to have anxiety.
 Because it and AUD often occur simultaneously, you might wonder whether one produces the other, and whether treatment of one can solve the other.

 Does Anxiety Cause Alcohol Abuse, Or the Other Way Around?

 A 2008 review of several studies found that 75 percent of people with both anxiety and AUD developed the former first.
-This indicates that the former may lead to alcohol dependence or abuse, more often than the other way around.
+This indicates that anxiety may lead to excessive drinking or addiction, more often than the other way around.

 Anxiety and Alcohol: A Vicious Cycle